bogdanovich/siberite/README.md

 a message, the message will be handed to the next client.

 Compared to Kestrel and Darner, Siberite is easier to build, maintain and distribute.
-It uses an order of magnitude less memory compared to Kestrel, but has less configuration far fewer features.
+It uses an order of magnitude less memory compared to Kestrel, and has an ability to consume queue multiple times (using durable cursors feature).

-Siberite is used at [Spyonweb.com](http://spyonweb.com).<br>
-We used to use Darner before, but got 2 large production queues corrupted at some point and decided to rewrite it in Go.

 ## Features

-1. Multiple consumer groups per queue using `get <queue>:<cursor>` syntax.
+1. Multiple durable cursors per queue using `get <queue>:<cursor_name>` syntax.

   - When you read an item in a usual way: `get <queue>`, item gets expired and deleted.
-  - When you read an item using cursor syntax `get <queue>:<cursor>`, a durable cursor gets initialized.
+  - When you read an item using cursor syntax `get <queue>:<cursor_name>`, a durable cursor gets initialized.
 It shifts forward with every read without deleting any messages in the source queue.
 Number of cursors per queue is not limited.
-  - If you continue reads from the source queue directly, siberite will continue deleting messages from the head of that queue.
-Any existing cursor that is internally points to an already deleted message will catch up during next read and will start serving messages from the current source queue head.
+  - If you continue reads from the source queue directly, siberite will continue to delete messages from the head of the queue.
+Any existing cursor that internally points to an already deleted message will catch up during next read and will start serving messages from the current source queue head.
   - Durable cursors are also support two-phase reliable reads.
 All failed reliable